 In the All Metal mode, although the gain setting seems like it is behaving similarly to the threshold, it actually causes an increase or decrease in the popping sounds and false signals.
-It is important to set the gain setting to the highest level possible where no major popping sounds are heard.
-For example; if the noise level is suitable for searching and is the same at gain levels 40 and 70, then 70 should be preferred.
+It is important to set the sensitivity setting to the highest level possible where no major popping sounds are heard.
+For example; if the noise level is suitable for searching and is the same at sensitivity levels 20 and 50, then 50 should be preferred.
 Using the factory default levels will be a good starting point until you get familiar and experienced with the device.

 If the device is stable but too noisy, the threshold setting should be decreased.
 However, if it sounds erratic and there is too much popping, the gain setting should be lowered.
-If the noise continues, the gain should be set back to its original setting and iSAT should be adjusted.